A Maturity Model for Data Management (& Where Your Team Fits In)

 Although companies generally move from one step to the next as they advance in maturity, these data management strategies are not mutually exclusive, and companies may use them with some overlap.

-Generally, however, we’ve found that the teams that are newer to product analytics will typically opt to do mostly retroactive correction on data that is already in the system, while more mature organizations tend more towards up-front planning that ensures high functionality and reduces the amount of correction required.
+Generally, however, we’ve found that the teams that are newer to will typically opt to do mostly retroactive correction on data that is already in the system, while more mature organizations tend more towards up-front planning that ensures high functionality and reduces the amount of correction required.

 Data Management Strategy #1: Cleanup Workflow